mountaineerbr/shellChatGPT/man/chatgpt.sh.1.md

 ### 2.6 Text, PDF, Doc, and URL Dumps

-The user may add a _filepath_ or _URL_ to the end of the prompt.
+The user may add a _filepath_ or _URL_ to the end of the text prompt in a multi-turn chat environment.

+This format is also supported when passed as an argument to **option -S**.

-The file is then read and the text content added to the user prompt.
+The file is then read and the text content added to the prompt.
 This is a basic text feature that works with any model.